Shulamit Kapon

 Shuly believes that physics and mathematics at the secondary school level as well as the introductory undergraduate level can be within the reach and interest of a larger pool of learners than they are today, and that research in physics and mathematics education can (and should) play a central role in achieving this goal.
 Motivated by this belief she leads innovative curriculum design and leads the Technion’s preservice and in-service physics teacher education.
 Her work with preservice and in-service physics teachers aims to empower teachers and nurture their competencies and self-efficacy to practice teaching as a design and facilitation of learning and become life-long-learners.

-Her current research interests have two main foci: (1) Sensemaking and reasoning processes in physics, with physics, and at the interface of physics with other STEM disciplines.
-(2) The appropriation of scientific practices and habits of mind, where she studies how individuals learn to participate in scientific practice while interacting with others (teachers, mentors, peers) and appropriate scientific practices and habits of mind for their own purposes.
-Recently she became very interested in how social and cultural features interact with this process.
+Her current research interests have three main foci: (1) Sensemaking and reasoning processes in physics, with physics, and at the interface of physics with other STEM disciplines.
+(2) The appropriation of scientific practices and habits of mind through interaction with teachers, mentors and peers.
+(3) Just and dialogic socialization processes into science, of students from different social and cultural backgrounds.

-Shuly’s research has been funded by the Israel Science Foundation, the European Community, The Israeli Ministry of Education, and The Trump Family Foundation.
+Shuly’s research has been funded by the Israel Science Foundation, the European Commission, The Israeli Ministry of Education, and The Trump Family Foundation.

 Contact